Religion and alcohol: Bektashi Order

 Rakia, a fruit brandy, is used as a sacramental element by the Bektashi Order, and Alevi Jem ceremonies, where it is not considered alcoholic and is referred to as "dem".

 Alawism

 Various Alawite rituals involve the drinking of wine and the sect does not prohibit the consumption of alcoholic drinks on its adherents.

 Jainism

-In Jainism, no alcohol consumption of any kind is allowed, neither are there any exceptions like occasional or social drinking.
+In Jainism, no kind of alcohol consumption is allowed, neither are there any exceptions like occasional or social drinking.
 The most important reason against alcohol consumption is the effect of alcohol on the mind and soul.
 In Jainism, any action or reaction that alter or impacts the mind is violence (himsa) towards own self, which is a five-sense human being.
 Violence to other five sense beings or to own self is violence.
-Jains do not consume fermented foods (beer, wine and other alcohols) to avoid killing of a large number of microorganisms associated with the fermenting process.
+Jains do not consume fermented foods or drinks (beer, wine and other alcohols) to avoid killing of a large number of microorganisms associated with the fermenting process.

+Jain religious and legal literature developed detailed discussions of drinking, abstinence, and moral conduct.
+Historical scholarship distinguishes Jain attitudes from the broader drinking culture found in premodern South Asia, where alcoholic beverages were consumed in a variety of social and cultural settings.
+Jain texts instead developed arguments for abstention and treated control over bodily and mental impulses as an important component of religious practice.

+The avoidance of alcohol is also connected with the Jain concern for purity and spiritual discipline.
+Jain traditions place considerable emphasis on controlling the senses and reducing activities that may hinder progress toward liberation.
+Consequently, abstinence from intoxicants has been understood not simply as a dietary restriction but as part of a wider pattern of conduct intended to preserve self-awareness and restraint.

+Jain attitudes toward alcohol can also be seen in the tradition's response to Tantric practices.
+Although Tantra influenced some Jain communities and was incorporated into particular forms of Jain ritual, Jain texts criticized Tantric practices involving substances such as meat, fish, and alcohol as inconsistent with ideals of bodily and spiritual purity.
+Later Jain traditions selectively incorporated elements of Tantra, such as mantras and meditation, while rejecting practices considered incompatible with Jain ethical principles.

+Thus, unlike some other South Asian religious traditions in which alcohol appears in ritual, literary, medical, or social contexts, Jain religious ethics developed a strong emphasis on abstinence and control of intoxicating substances.
+Historical scholarship nevertheless treats Jain attitudes as part of a broader and changing South Asian history of drinking, in which religious ideals of abstinence existed alongside widespread alcohol production and consumption.